ziemowit-s/neuronpp/README.md

 Neuron++ wraps NEURON (http://www.neuron.yale.edu) with easy to use Python objects.

+## Key features

-The key motivation for the library was to create a fast prototyping environment to use NEURON with Python with OOP paradigm in the first place:
+  * Fast prototyping environment to use NEURON with Python with OOP paradigm in the first place.

-  * The library is designed to precisely define models of a single cell and then connect them together to create a small network.
+  * Precisely define models of a single cell and connect them togetherto create a small network.

-  * It wraps some NEURON concepts with easy to use objects, the library provides methods to perform tidius tasks in a single line, like managing synaptic signaling, dendritic spines creation or defining experimental protocols (eg. STDP paradigms).
+  * Perform tidius tasks in a single line of code, eg.:
+    * Manage synaptic signaling
+    * Dendritic spines creation
+    * Defining experimental protocols (eg. STDP paradigms)

-  * The library also provide helpful exception messages and guidelines how to use specific NEURON functions without error
+  * Provide helpful exception messages and guidelines of how to use NEURON functions without errors

 This is a pre-Alpha version